 The Universal Investment Strategy performs an iterative mean-variance optimization of the managed assets.
 While being CPU-intensive, this method does not require an estimation of future returns or covariances, making it remarkably robust.
 The two independently managed baskets allow Bonds-NOT to take advantage of negative correlations while limiting the tendency to favor low-volatility assets with poor returns over better-performing investments.
-The managed baskets each have docile characteristics with low volatility, which allows combining them in a tiered approach as a final step.
+Each of the managed baskets has docile characteristics with low volatility, which allows combining them in a tiered approach as a final step.
 With this 2-tiered approach, Bonds-NOT is technically a meta-strategy, much like our All-Stars Portfolios.

 Bonds-NOT is primarily a bond strategy.
 However, unlike investing in the aggregate bond market, the composition of the portfolio is not static.
 Instead, the strategy continuously selects the best performing bonds of varying maturities and credit ratings.
 To further boost returns, Bonds-NOT may add exposure to U.S. stocks when conditions to do so are favorable.